 Diploma in Chemical Engineering

-The Bachelor of Science in Chemical Engineering is designed to engage students for at least 30 credit hours of basic sciences and mathematics, at least 66 credit hours of engineering sciences, engineering design, communications skills, and at least 15 credit hours of humanities and social sciences, excluding language and technical writing courses.
+The Diploma in Chemical Engineering is designed to engage students for at least 35 credit hours of basic sciences and mathematics, at least 25 credit hours of engineering sciences, engineering design, and at least 15 credit hours of communications skills, humanities, social sciences.
 Laboratory hands-on experience and emphasis on design are important elements that are integrated throughout the curriculum.

 The objectives of the program are to:

 - Enable students with sound technical skills required for successful careers in various chemical engineering disciplines.